Author: Steamy Chick

 Contraindication #4: Spontaneous Heavy Bleeding

-Contraindication #5: During Miscarriage
+Contraindication #5: Burning Infection

-Vaginal Steam Sauna / Stool / Seat
+Steam Sauna / Stool / Seat

 Herb Pot

 The hot steam should not be in a plastic bowl as is commonly shown on youtube DIY setups.
 Toxins from the plastic can leak into the water and herbs and be introduced directly to the porous pelvic region.
 Glass jars are also common but often break if the water is too hot.
-The best herb pots are made out of clay, glass, enameled cast iron or – if those aren’t available – high quality stainless steel.
+The best herb pots are made out of clay, tempered glass, enameled cast iron, or – if those aren’t available – high quality stainless steel.
+It’s most sanitary to have a pot only for steam use.
+Disinfect between uses.Â

 Electric Burner

-Electric burners are commonly used to create long steam sessions.
+Electric burners or small crockpots are commonly used to create long steam sessions.
 This is very helpful for targeting specific complaints and is commonplace in spas.
 Long steam sessions are not suitable for everyone however.
 Steaming with a burner can aggravate those with herpes, the mirena IUD, short menstrual cycles (27 days or shorter) or infections (BV, yeast, UTI).
 In such cases a mild (no-burner) steam session is more suitable.

 Lastly, it’s not necessary to steam with a burner during hot weather.
 Mild steams are the best during summertime.